leongjwm/yolov3/README.md

 Source: https://pytorch.org/get-started/locally/

 ### Creating the Docker Image and Container
-**Before running, ENSURE your present working directory is the correct directory; it is the path where the `yolov3` repository is located in your computer.
+**Before running, ENSURE your present working directory is the correct directory; it is the path where the `yolov3` repository is located.
 YOU MUST DO THIS to ensure the contents of the yolov3 directory are in the Docker Image.
 Remember to download the weights from the Google Drive link [here](https://drive.google.com/file/d/1hgV7DGNPtnOMsAjWPQ47jEooxIBjC2lg/view?usp=sharing) and include them in the repository beforehand.**

 **Additionally, mounting a source folder containing the images / videos / json files that we want to use in our detection is required.
 You can modify the location of the source and destination folders in the `docker-compose.yml` file.
+The source and destination folders need to be in the same machine.
 Additionally, the `docker-compose.yml` file has been set such that gpu will be used.**

+We recommend creating a new folder named `src` in the machine you are using, and move it in the `yolov3` repository.
+This is so that you need not change the contents of `docker-compose.yml`.

+Below are the contents of the `docker-compose.yml` folder:

 ![docker_compose_yml_contents](./images_for_readme/docker_compose_yml_contents.png)

-For instance, the default settings in the `docker-compose.yml` file are such that the `./src` is the source, and `/app/src` is the destination.
-(The `src` folder won't be in the Docker container created, due to the `.dockerignore` file.)
+For instance, the default settings in the `docker-compose.yml` file are such that the `./src` (it is located in the `yolov3` repo in this case) and  is the source, and `/app/src` is the destination (located in the Docker container).
+(The `src` folder won't be in the Docker Container created, due to the `.dockerignore` file.)

-**Create the Docker Container: `docker-compose up -d`** (after setting your source and destination).
+**Create the Docker Container: `docker-compose up -d`** (after setting your source and destination folders in `docker-compose.yml`).

-NOTE: It will take some time to create the Docker Image, and it uses a lot of computational resources.
+NOTE: It will take some time to create the Docker Container, and it uses a lot of computational resources.
-Do look at the output displayed in your console to ensure all instructions have been run.
+Do look at the output displayed in your console to ensure all instructions have been run properly.

 **IMPORTANT: If the `FROM nvcr.io/nvidia/pytorch:21.03-py3` instruction in the Dockerfile fails, run `docker pull nvcr.io/nvidia/pytorch:21.03-py3` and later run `docker-compose up -d` again.**